naela-elmore/homepage/content/_index.md

   #Teaching
   - block: collection
-    id: teaching
+    id: posts
     content:
       title: Teaching Experience
-      #subtitle: ''
+      subtitle: ''
-      text: 'In my role as an educator, I have had the privilege of designing and instructing two distinct courses, each tailored to cultivate a deep understanding of key concepts within comparative politics and the dynamics of protests and social movements.
+      text: 'In my role as an educator, I have had the privilege of designing and instructing three distinct courses, each tailored to cultivate a deep understanding of key concepts in comparative politics and the dynamics of protests and social movements.

       My teaching philosophy centers on fostering critical thinking, analytical skills, and a nuanced understanding of global political systems among students.
 Through engaging lectures, interactive discussions, and innovative assignments, I aim to empower learners to analyze complex political phenomena, evaluate diverse perspectives, and develop informed opinions.'
       # Choose how many pages you would like to display (0 = all pages)
-      count: 0
+      count: 5
       # Filter on criteria
-      #filters:
+      filters:
-       # folders:
+        folders:
-        #  - teaching
+          - posts
-        #author: ""
+        author: ""
-        #category: ""
+        category: ""
-        #tag: ""
+        tag: ""
-        #exclude_featured: false
+        exclude_featured: false
-        #exclude_future: false
+        exclude_future: false
-        #exclude_past: false
+        exclude_past: false
-        #publication_type: ""
+        publication_type: ""
       # Choose how many pages you would like to offset by
       offset: 0
       # Page order: descending (desc) or ascending (asc) date.